 Each of these scary factors individually could make for a compelling investment as the stock price drops into the real value range.

 So what was the problem with Charter Communications?
-The answer is the scale of its debt, running north of $18 billion, alongside harsh payment terms and emerging accounting problems.
-The numbers just didn't add up, and we're still very wary of the stock.
+The answer was the scale of its debt, running north of $18 billion, alongside harsh payment terms and emerging accounting problems.

 To find out which stocks we do love, simply take a free trial to Hidden Gems.
-Read about all the many small companies that have thus far produced average 32% returns for us, vs. 12% for the same amounts invested in the S&P 500.
+Read about all the many small companies that have thus far produced average 45% returns for us, versus 21% for the same amounts invested in the S&P 500.
 If you don't like it, you can cancel within 30 days without paying a dime.

 This article was originally published on Jan.
 13, 2005.
 It has been updated.

 Tom Gardner and Rex Moore anchor the gold-medal-winning Motley Fool 4x100 three-legged sack race relay team.
 Rex owns shares of Microsoft, Audible, and eBay.
 Tom owns shares of Microsoft, Johnson & Johnson, and Cisco. eBay and Dell are Motley Fool Stock Advisor recommendations.
-Microsoft is a Motley Fool Inside Value recommendation.
+Microsoft and Dell are Motley Fool Inside Value recommendations.
+Johnson & Johnson is a Motley Fool Income Investor pick.
 The Motley Fool has adisclosure policy.